kxrtiswithak/AcademySimulator/README.md

 ### Planning

-Similaryly as with sprints 0 and 2, we created new user stories for the updated requirements.
-Due to time constraints we delegated sections of the
+Similarly as with sprints 0 and 2, we created new user stories for the updated requirements.
+Due to time constraints we delegated sections of the requirements to individuals in the team to create user stories.
+We then came together to review the user stories created and finalise them before proceeding with coding.

 ### Execution

+Much akin to Sprint 0 and 2, we created new user stories for the updated requirements.
+We had split up for this process as some requirements were still missing from the previous Sprint and tests still needed to be completed for the remainder of the code.
+We then spoke to the client to make certain that all the user stories were correct, clear and diverse enough.

 ### Review